blongworth/2020-11-09-WHOI-R/index.md

 displayed if the 'eventbrite' field in the header is not set.
 {% endcomment %}
 {% if page.eventbrite %}
-<strong>Some adblockers block the registration window.
-If you do not see the
-  registration box below, please check your adblocker settings.</strong>
 <iframe
   src="https://www.eventbrite.com/tickets-external?eid={{page.eventbrite}}&ref=etckt"
   frameborder="0"